vwala/docs/content/influencer/how-is-commission-paid.md

 You must:

-- Ensure that your vwa.la email address is the same as your PayPal account.
-You can also add your vwa.la email address to an existing PayPal account if that suits you.
-To change your vwa.la email address, click your `profile picture` on the top right of the app and then click `my account`.
+- Ensure that your vwa.la email address is the same as your PayPal account (alternatively you can add your vwa.la email address to your PayPal account as a secondary email address if that suits you).
 - In PayPal, ensure that your PayPal account email is confirmed (verified)
 - In PayPal, ensure that you have linked and verified a non-expired credit card or bank account to your PayPal account
 - In PayPal, go to the `currencies` page and ensure that your account accepts the currency used by the store.

+To change your vwa.la email address, click your `profile picture` on the top right of the app and then click `my account`.

+Once the above steps are complete, click the `check` button on the orange warning box that appears on your dashboard.
+The `check` button verification is performed by PayPal.
+All validation errors come directly from PayPal, not vwa.la - which means if your account verification fails, the source of the issue is with your PayPal account.

 ## Is PayPal required?